epfl-ada/ada-2024-project-semex24/README.md

 8. **Data Visualization**: We’ll create interactive visualizations to illustrate genre-season relationships, revenue trends, and historical impact on cinema, using heatmaps and bubble charts to communicate our findings clearly.

-These methods will allow us to address the research questions by leveraging the *CMU Personas* and "Base de dato Servia" datasets, providing a thorough analysis of how historical events and seasons shape the film industry.

 ## **Proposed Timeline**